-Problem When starting Disk Utility, an Unable to Connect to Service message all other applications and services must be shut down before running Disk Utility.
+Problem When starting Disk Utility, an Unable to Connect to Service message appears, and the application does not start.
+Workaround You must be logged on as Administrator to run Disk Utility.
+In addition, all other applications and services must be shut down before running Disk Utility.
 Some applications and services take a long time to shut down.
 Wait a minute, then try starting Disk Utility again.